meyresearch/ML_bind/README.md

 Contains folders corresponding to each protein-ligand simulation.
 Each folder contains files including:
 - Processed structure files for creating the system
 - Topology and input coordinate files for running simulations and/or conducting MM/PBSA analysis
-- Graphs of various variables during the equilibration period of simulations
+- Graphs of different variables over the equilibration period of simulations
+- Simulations reporters for equilibration and production periods of simulations
-- Shortened production simulation trajectory files (600 frames)
+- PDB structure file of the final production simulation frame
 - MM/PBSA results
 - Ligand RMSD analysis results
+- OpenEye Toolkits results for protein-ligand interaction
+- MDTraj contact analysis

 (Please note that, due to GitHub file size restrictions, the trajectory files from production simulations have not been added.
 If you require these trajectory files, please contact the authors.)